liseda-lab/TKGE-icu-readmission/Embeddings/README.md

 ## **📊 Usage**

-1. Navigate to the resources folder and three repositories needed for the embedding methods.
+1. Navigate to the resources folder and download or clone the three repositories needed for the embedding methods.
+These must be placed on the resources folder.
 ````python
     cd resources
     git clone https://github.com/facebookresearch/tkbc.git